AbstractMenus/Docs/start/how_to.rst

 #.
 If player matches, menu will open.
 #.
 If it does not match, menu won't be opened and the actions in the ``denyActions`` block will be executed, if they was specified.

-Below is an example of this behaviour.
+Below is an example of this behavior.

 ::